vault27/Foundation/vxlan.md

 Can be processed in 2 ways:
 - Multicast replication - multicast is enabled on Underlay - BUM is not packed inside VxlAN - it is sent via Underlay - replication point is on rendezvous point - spine - it si difficult to configure multicast on Underlay - not used today
 - Ingress repliaction - packed to VxLAN - and sent to all in VNI - configured statically or with BGP EVPN

+## Static configuration
+First packet and broadcast are sent to all peers, configured for this VNI.

 ## Configuration on Nexus 9000
 We create special Loopback for overlay, announce it to BGP.